-20 The former "Type 6" establishment list report contained the name and address of each non-headquarters establishment with fewer than 50 employees, as well as the total number of employees at each establishment.
+22 The former "Type 6" establishment list report contained the name and address of each non-headquarters establishment with fewer than 50 employees, as well as the total number of employees at each establishment.
 A multi-establishment employer choosing the option to submit a "Type 6" establishment list report, instead of a "Type 8" report, was required to manually enter employee demographic data by job category and sex and race or ethnicity into the accompanying "Type 2" consolidated report for every employee of every establishment included on the "Type 6" establishment list report.

-21 The "Consolidated Report" will be generated by the EEO-1 Component 1 Online Filing System (OFS) once the "Headquarters Report" and all "Establishment-Level Report(s)" have been completed by the filer.
+23 The "Consolidated Report" will be generated by the EEO-1 Component 1 Online Filing System (OFS) once the "Headquarters Report" and all "Establishment-Level Report(s)" have been completed by the filer.

-69. Given the EEO-1 Component 1 Online Filing System (OFS) now auto-populates and autogenerates the "Consolidated Report" do I still need to ensure the number of employees in the "Consolidated Report" for my company are accurate?
+68. Given the EEO-1 Component 1 Online Filing System (OFS) now auto-populates and autogenerates the "Consolidated Report" do I still need to ensure the number of employees in the "Consolidated Report" for my company are accurate?

 Yes.
 Although a "Consolidated Report" is now auto-populated and auto-generated in the OFS, a multi-establishment employer is still responsible for ensuring that the total employee count in the "Consolidated Report" matches the total number of employees the filer is reporting in its "Headquarters Report" and "Establishment-Level Report(s)" prior to certification.
 An employer must also ensure that it has reported for all its establishments.
 For example, if an employer has 200 establishments, but only reported data for 150 establishments, the "Consolidated Report" will only reflect the data for establishments submitted by the filer (i.e., 150).
-It is the responsibility of the employer to ensure that data for each of its establishments has been submitted and that the "Consolidated Report" matches that number.22
+It is the responsibility of the employer to ensure that number.24

-70. Will a multi-establishment filer be able to make changes to the employee numbers in the "Consolidated Report" given the "Consolidated Report" will be auto-populated and auto-generated with data from the "Headquarters Report" and each "Establishment-Level Report" within the EEO-1 Component 1 Online Filing System (OFS)?
+69. Will a multi-establishment filer be able to make changes to the employee numbers in the "Consolidated Report" given the "Consolidated Report" will be auto-populated and autogenerated with data from the "Headquarters Report" and each "Establishment-Level Report" within the EEO-1 Component 1 Online Filing System (OFS)?

-All individual "Consolidated Reports" for multi-establishment employers will be auto-populated and auto-generated with data from their "Headquarters Report" and each "Establishment-Level Report" within the OFS.
+All individual "Consolidated Reports" for multi-establishment employers will be autopopulated and auto-generated with data from their "Headquarters Report" and each "Establishment-Level Report" within the OFS.
 In the FAQ posed above, a multi-establishment filer will not be able to make changes directly to the "Consolidated Report."
 However, a filer can edit an individual "Headquarters Report" and/or "Establishment-Level Report(s)" to ensure the auto-populated and auto-generated "Consolidated Report" reflects accurate totals for an employer across the headquarters and all non-headquarters establishments.

-71. If we are a global company, do we report data for only our US-based employees?
+70. If we are a global company, do we report data for only our US-based employees?